Changissnz/selfinterest/README.md

 technology.
 Then participants, out of their self-interest, may use alternative forms of media in asymmetric fashion to deal with shortcomings of this kind of media.
-In all, there was asymmetry present in the use of this media due to not every possible agent being a participant, and asymmetry by participants diverting towards alternative forms to this media as solution.
+In all, there was asymmetry present in the use of this media due to not every possible agent being a participant, and asymmetry by participants diverting towards alternative forms to this media as solution to its problems.